Random walks with local memory: A native environment for random walk with local memory

-\begin{lemma} Let $(G,c)$ be an electrical network, and let $r$ be a vertex.
-Let $Y$ be a random neighbor of $r$ sampled from $\mu_r$, and let $\arrow{F_{Y}}$ be a random oriented spanning forest of $G$ sampled from $\arrow{\wsf}_{Y}$.
-Then the random oriented subgraph $\arrow{F_{Y}} \, \sqcup \, \{ (Y, r) \}$ has the distribution $\arrow{\wsf}^+_r$. \end{lemma} \begin{proof} It suffices to consider the case when $G$ is a finite graph, as the case of infinite graphs follows by taking the limit over a wired exhaustion and then verifying the lemma for all events that depend on only finitely many edges.
+\begin{proof} It suffices to consider the case when $G$ is a finite graph, as the case of infinite graphs follows by taking the limit over a wired exhaustion and then verifying the lemma for all events that depend on only finitely many edges.

 When $G$ is a finite graph, note that $\arrow{F_{Y}} \, \sqcup \, \{ (Y, r) \}$ is concentrated on oriented spanning unicycles rooted at $r$, i.e., oriented subgraphs of $G$ with one outgoing edge for every vertex of $G$ and one unique oriented cycle, where $r$ is contained in that oriented cycle.
-Each unicycle $\Ul$ is picked with probability proportional to ${\Xi(\Ul)}$, where $\Xi(\Ul)$ is as in Definition~\ref{definition: weight of a directed tree}.
+Each unicycle $\Ul$ is picked with probability proportional to the product of the weight of its edges.
 This implies that $\arrow{F_{Y}} \, \sqcup \, \{ (Y, r) \}$ is distributed as $\arrow{\wsf}^+_r$, as desired. \end{proof}